18126014/LaPetiteCuisine/README.md

-# PROJECT: Le Petite Cuisine
+# PROJECT: La Petite Cuisine

 Daily food page published by the founders of LePetiteCuisine.
 Most recipes use whole foods and are double-tested in real home kitchens.

 ## About us

-Le Petite Cuisine from 18VP-FIT-HCMUS.
+La Petite Cuisine from 18VP-FIT-HCMUS.

 * **LINH** Dang Diem
 * **PHONG** Pham Vo Duc